fiddleheadjs/fiddlehead/README.md

 ### Store

-Store is a separate package.
+Store is a separated package.
 It is helpful when we want to use some global states, which can be read/written from anywhere in the DOM tree, with no need to pass props through all levels of elements.

 ```jsx